renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 Some of fictions' famous detectives where notable as much for their ability to extract information from suspects as their esoteric knowledge or problem-solving skills; mixing knowledge and social skills is another way to create an Analyst character that can, in some situations, procure their own clues.

 There are two practical risks to this kind of detective character.
-One is that it might be *too* atomic and self-contained—one of the Analyst's major external dependencies is the Infiltrator, who they depend on to provide them with clues and information.
+One is that it might be *too* atomic and self-contained — one of the Analyst's major external dependencies is the Infiltrator, who they depend on to provide them with clues and information.
 If the Investigator and Analyst are the same person, they might vanish into a solipsistic adventure that barely involves the rest of the party.
 Another is that it presents a significant risk if an infiltration fails and the character is captured (or killed): the party's "knowledge assets" will have fallen into enemy hands (or been destroyed).